brokaw/CryptoHash/README.markdown

 Usage:

-Public API is implemented as extension methods on `Data`
+Public API is implemented as extension methods on `Data` and `String`

 ```
 let data = ...